 When you’re using your 3D printer, a filament with low moisture content is very important.
-Blown bubbles in the print turn even the most beautiful design into a jumbled mess.
+Bubbles in the print turn even the most beautiful design into a jumbled mess.
 Proper filament drying ensures that your designs come out clean and beautiful.
-We want to ensure that you have access to the best tools at the best price so we guarantee that our filament is properly dried and bubble-free.

 How to fix filament that has absorbed humidity?

 Probably the simplest, most cost-effective way to gradually equalize humidity across a filament is to desiccate it using some kind of oven.

 A regular kitchen oven is the fastest way of drying filament spools.
 Heat can evaporate a lot of water from the it which will help you get rid of excess moisture and make your 3D printing experience trouble-free again.

 Kitchen ovens will do a good job but before using them, however, you must consider that they are not designed to heat filaments, so you must be extremely careful not to melt them and definitely set the temperature way below the glass transition temperature of the filament.

 In order to properly dry a wet spool of filament, set the oven to 40°C (104°F) and leave it there for about 3 hours.
 Every now and then check how the process is coming along, especially to make sure that the temperature isn’t too hot and melting the filament.

 Remember that the glass transition temperature, the temperature at which PLA starts to become malleable, is only 60°C (140°F).
 If your oven reaches or exceeds that temperature just for a few minutes, you can be certain that the spool is ruined for good.